voucherifyio/voucherify-openapi/docs/guides/development/API-Optimization.md

 ### Revising data synchronization between the systems

-Our platform is capable of seamless data incorporation during the validation, qualification, and redemption processes without requiring data synchronization.
+Voucherify is capable of seamless data incorporation during the validation, qualification, and redemption processes without requiring data synchronization.
 This key feature introduces a level of flexibility and adaptability to the workflow, allowing the system to assimilate information at different stages without being bound by synchronization protocols.
 Learn more about [data synchronization](data-synchronization) in Voucherify.

 ### Synchronizing data via Webhooks